rbqi/RPG-Pseudocode/README.md

 if yes, say welcome to the Manatik world if no, say come back next time

 Plot: The Mantik world is filled with mysterious secret that was hidden many years ago.
 You died 3 years ago after an invation explosion happend that destryoed part of the Mantik Village.
 Part of that Village has been renamed to the Gozen and is being ruled over by the greatest enemy leader Zi King.
 Now you have been reincarnated and your job is to find 4 special amulets to assembled back into one in order to return back home to MountSenu where your will meet with one of your ancestors and take you to your family who are trapped in the underworld.
-Finding all 4 amulets will unravel the truth of the Mantik world that will open the door to the next level.
+Finding each amulets will unravel the truth of the Mantik world that will open the door to the next level.
 Each amulet are placed in 4 of the different clans that you will have to face: Monu, Valen of Haven, Top of Sei Tower and Gozen.

 Characters